-Other models that might assist you to avoid this fallacy include First Principle Thinking, to challenge your assumption; the Scientific Method, to run effective experiments and test hypothesis of causal relationships; and Probabilistic Thinking, to develop a more dynamic view of a complex world.
+You might want to dig deeper into possible causal relationships using the 5 Whys and/or the Fishbone Diagram.
+Other models that might assist you to avoid this fallacy include First Principle Thinking, to challenge your assumption; the Scientific Method, to run effective experiments and test the hypothesis of causal relationships; and Probabilistic Thinking, to develop a more dynamic view of a complex world.

 - Remain sceptical of extreme results.

 Assuming the reversion to the mean will be at play helps you to ‘stay the course’ through extreme positive or negative results.
 Consider this in gambling, investment and in business.